Jamesits/ubuntu-live-miner-x86_64/README.md

  * CPU mining only.
 No support for graphics card.
  * EFI boot only.
 Legacy/CSM is not supported nor tested.
  * I recommend put the miners into a special LAN segment/VLAN and apply firewall rules (block all incoming requests).
- * The `xmr-stak` is built on my Intel i7-4770HQ with `--march=native`.
+ * The embedded `xmr-stak` is built on my Intel i7-4770HQ with `--march=native`.
 It may cause issues on other platforms.

 ## Usage

-Burn the iso to USB disk using [Rufus](https://rufus.akeo.ie/) or other software.
+Burn the iso to USB disk using [Rufus](https://rufus.akeo.ie/) or other software, or just create a FAT32 partition with EFI boot flag set and uncompress the files into it.
 Plug in USB disk to destination PC and it should boot then start mining.

 Login credential: